 More visits and views are a good thing.
 But to be truly in control of your brand, you need to know what causes more traffic to come to your shop.
 Why is your traffic up 10% month over month?
 Did you recently target some new keywords for an underperforming listing?
 Whatever that reason is, try and repeat it.

 But this theory works the other way, too.

 Why is your traffic down month over month for the summer period?
-It might be seasonality; it might be more competitive Etsy shops appearing in your market.
+It might be a seasonal change or more competition appearing in your market.